-A: The Catch Sharing Plan is a federally determined, structured distribution of the annual Total Allowable Catch for specific fishing sectors in Oregon, Washington, and California.
+A: The Pacific Halibut Catch Sharing Plan (CSP) is a federally determined, structured distribution of the annual Total Allowable Catch for specific fishing sectors in Oregon, Washington, and California (which includes recreational, commercial and tribal).
 The annual Total Allowable Catch is determined each January by the IPHC.

 Q: What is the recreational allocation for California?

 A: Every year the IPHC sets an annual Total Allowable Catch for Area 2A which feeds into the allocation breakdown (by percentages) for Oregon, California and Washington.
-The 2013 allocation for the Humbug Mountain management area is 6,063 net lbs (which is shared between Southern Oregon and all of Northern California).
+The 2015 allocation for the California subarea is 25,220 net pounds.

 Q: How and when are changes made to the Catch Sharing Plan?

-A: Every September, the PFMC discusses proposed changes to the Catch Sharing Plan.
+A: Every September, the PFMC discusses preliminary proposed changes to the Catch Sharing Plan for the following year.
 Generally, each state agency submits proposed changes for the PFMC to consider.
 Any final recommendations are made at the annual November PFMC meeting.

 Q: How do I voice my opinion or comment on proposals to the Catch Sharing Plan or other Pacific halibut regulations?